HalloftheGods/inc/wp-content/plugins/woocommerce-show-attributes/readme.txt

 3. The attributes under the product name on the Edit Order page in the admin backend.

 == Changelog ==

+= 1.6.4 =
+* Fix - Restored missing attributes on the Cart page for variable products.

+= 1.6.3 =
+* New - Added WPML translation support.
+* New - Updated the .pot translation file.
+* Tweak - Remove unused duplicate variable.

 = 1.6.2 =
 * New - Add PolyLang translation support for attribute names.